Designed for Kindergarten and First Grade Students

-At the private field classroom the farmer teaches about what a plant needs to survive and how farmers grow their crops.
+At our private field classroom, our farm educator will teach what a plant needs to survive and how farmers grow their crops.
 Students in kindergarten will focus on the ways farmers work with the weather and seasons to grow food.
 These activities are correlated to the CT Science Framework Standards.

 First Grade Program

-At the private field classroom the farmer teaches about what a plant needs to survive and how farmers grow their crops.
+At our private field classroom, our farm educator will teach what a plant needs to survive and how farmers grow their crops.
 First grade students will learn about the role of wildlife on a farm, and the ways in which animals may help or hinder a farm’s growing plants.These activities are correlated to the CT Science Framework Standards.

 For Kindergarten and First Grade Students

 Students will then harvest their own pumpkin.
 After harvest, the students will return to their chaperones who will help bag the pumpkins before returning to the Harvest Yard.

 Upon returning to the Harvest Yard, classes are invited to take a teacher and chaperone-guided tour of our pumpkin and squash displays.
 At the end of the visit, each child will receive a fresh apple and educational coloring book to take home.
 Each classroom (based on 20) will receive a pre-selected complimentary classroom pumpkin.